Styl659/Fintech/README.md

 Elite Achievers

 In the backend folder, first run server.py
-Then, in the project directory, run the command
+Then, in the project directory, run the command on powershell window

 npm i